Adam Ripplinger Adam Ripplinger

 The shutter clicked rapidly now.
 “Yes… look toward me, let your hand linger on your stomach, tilt your head back.
 Beautiful, Abby.
 I love you the way you’re responding to and embracing the camera.”

 She felt like a different woman—untamed, playful, bold.
 The more she moved, the less she thought.
 Her body curved into arches, legs extended, fingers tracing paths along her skin, paths not taken in some time.
-She whispered a laugh, then a contented sigh, sinking deeper into the moment.
+She whispered a laugh, then a contented sigh, sinking deeper into the moment, and pulled the top half of the body suit down to her stomach.

 Dom felt so honored to share this experience, to be a guide to reclaiming that power, to reveal to her what was already obvious to everyone else.
 “You’re not just showing your body, you’re showing your spirit, that’s what makes these images powerful.”